 - 1 cup crispy rice cereal - more or less depending on the consistency of your peanut butter

-- 1/2 cup very finely shredded coconut - unsweetened is best - see note
+- 1/2 cup unsweetened, very finely shredded coconut - see note

 - Place all ingredients except rice cereal and coconut in food processor and blend until smooth.

 - Add rice cereal and process just until mixed (or mix in cereal by hand).
 Use about 7/8 cup if your peanut butter is thick; use 1 cup if your peanut butter is thin; use 1 cup plus 1 tablespoon if your peanut butter is very thin.
 Don’t over process or cereal will be crumbly.
 Mixture should be very thick.

 - Using approximately 2 teaspoons of mixture at a time, form into balls.
 (I use my small cookie scoop for this for this.)